This Fact Sheet is not relevant in your jurisdiction

 If you need help with your mortgage and you are claiming certain benefits, you may be able to apply for a loan to help with the mortgage payment.
 These loans are provided by the Department for Work and Pensions (DWP).

 Which benefits do I need to claim to get a loan for mortgage interest?

-If you claim Income Support, Pension Credit, income-related Employment and Support Allowance or income-based Jobseeker’s Allowance, you should be able to apply to the DWP for a loan to pay some, or all, of the interest on your mortgage.
-If you claim Universal Credit (UC) the rules are more complicated.
-You may be able to claim for a Loan for Mortgage Interest as long as you have not done any paid work at all during the time you claimed UC.
+If you claim Universal Credit (UC), Income Support, Pension Credit, income-related Employment and Support Allowance or income-based Jobseeker’s Allowance, you should be able to apply for a loan to pay some, or all, of the interest on your mortgage.

 These are called qualifying benefits.

 When can I claim the loan for mortgage interest?